 We recommend that candidates complete their file by January 15.
 All applications submitted and completed by March 10 will be reviewed during the regular admission process.

-The committee begins reviewing files in early November.
+The committee begins reviewing regular decision JD applications in early November.

-Applicants are notified of a decision by mail.
-The Office of Admission will not email decisions or give them over the phone.
+Applicants are notified of a decision by email.
+The Office of Admission will not disclose decisions during inbound phone calls.

-In the regular admissions process, merit scholarships are awarded beginning in late January.
+Under the regular admissions process, merit scholarships are awarded beginning in late January.
 NOTE: Scholarships notifications are sent separately from the admissions decision.
 All accepted candidates are considered for merit scholarships on the basis of their applications.
 Need-based scholarships require a separate application form that is made available to all admitted students.
 Need-based scholarships are typically awarded in late spring.
 For information on average awards for merit and need-based scholarships, please click here.
-There are also a number of privately-funded merit-based scholarships, fellowships and stipend programs available to second- and third-year students.
+There are some privately-funded merit-based scholarships, fellowships and stipend programs available to second- and third-year students.

 In situations where a candidate has multiple LSAT scores, the S.J.
 College of Law will presumptively use the highest score.
 The reviewer, however, may use the average score if information in the file indicates that the average score is the most appropriate measure of the candidate’s skills.